 In other words, you can’t know for certain what the sargassum conditions will be like on a specific beach the next day.

 The sargassum season in Cancun usually runs from April to October every year.
-However, as I explained earlier, things are different this year.
-Due to the massive amount of seaweed that is still floating in the Atlantic Ocean, the seaweed season this year has extended from April to December 2022.
+However, in 2022, due to the massive amount of seaweed that was floating in the Atlantic Ocean, the seaweed season 2022 was extended from April to December 2022.

-Usually, due to higher sea temperatures during the months of April to October, the reproduction of seaweed increases significantly every year.
+Usually, due to higher sea temperatures, the reproduction of seaweed increases significantly every year during the months of April to October.
 And that’s why, during this period, massive piles of seaweed land on Mexico’s Caribbean coastline every year.

-Sargassum is a tough to track and unpredictable weed.
-Sargassum concentration varies from beach to beach, day to day, and location to location.
+Sargassum is a tough to track and unpredictable natural phenomenon.
+Sargassum concentration varies from beach to beach, day to day, and place to place.
 In other words, you never know what the sargassum situation will be on any given beach tomorrow.

-However, it is true that most of the beaches on Mexico’s Caribbean coast including Cancun, Tulum, and Playa del carmen are affected by sargassum.
+However, it is true that most of the beaches on Mexico’s Caribbean coast including Cancun, Tulum, and Playa del carmen will face the sargassum problem in 2023.
 In fact, in April 2022, some of the major beaches in Playa del carmen were closed due to massive piles of sargassum on the beaches.

 However, there are still places on Mexico’s Caribbean coast where you can enjoy Mexico’s pristine Caribbean beaches without worrying about sargassum.
 So, let’s find out what are the best places on Mexico’s Caribbean coast where you can enjoy sargassum-free beaches.

 West Coast of Isla Mujeres

 Isla Mujeres receives the least amount of sargassum compared to other tourist destinations on Mexico’s Caribbean coastline.
 Like Cozumel, Isla Mujeres has west-facing beaches that due to their location receive little to no sargassum at all.